 Parents have the right to withdraw their children from the non-statutory component of sex education in Year 6.
-This is where sexual intercourse is taught discretely as part of the Physical aspect within Journey In Love, the Archdiocesan recommended resource.
+This is where sexual intercourse is taught discretely as part of the Physical aspect within Journey In Love the Archdiocesan recommended resource.

-Requests for withdrawal should be made in writing and addressed to the Executive Headteacher.
-The Executive Headteacher will discuss the request with parents and take appropriate action.
+Requests for withdrawal should be made in writing and addressed to the headteacher.
+The executive headteacher will discuss the request with parents and take appropriate action.

-Alternative work will be given to pupils who are withdrawn from RSHE.
+Alternative work will be given to pupils who are withdrawn from RSE.